Celiix/Advanced_Programming_Hangman-Game/README.md

    ![Screenshot 2023-12-18 145314](https://github.com/Celiix/Advanced_Programming_Hangman-Game/assets/92170983/9f60b459-e841-4b4c-9863-eb1c26e69e3e)

-6. The game will state wheather you have lost or won with a small message and the direct you back to the option screen.
+6. The game will state wheather you have lost or won with a small message and the direct ou back to the option screen.

 Player Lost -